Iowa downs Northern Iowa, Michigan State at CRWC Pool

 Big Ten Conference Swimming & Diving Championships Thursday, Feb.
 23, 2012

-Marc Long is in his ninth season as head coach for the University of Iowa swimming team and eighth leading both the men and women's squads.
+Marc Long is in his 10th season as head coach for the University of Iowa swimming and diving team, and ninth leading both the men and women's squads.
 He served two seasons as the Iowa women's assistant coach (2003-04) before taking over the helm for the 2004-05 season.
 He also served as the Hawkeye men's assistant coach from 1998-2001.

 During the 2011-12 season, Long led the UI men's team to a fifth place showing at the Big Ten Championships, the program's highest finish since 1996.
 Two Iowa relays -- the 200 and 400 free relays -- won Big Ten titles, marking the program's first relay crown in 17 years.
 Five Hawkeyes garnered first team All-Big Ten recognition.

 The women's team finished ninth at the 2012 Big Ten Championships with 201 points.
 Freshman Becky Stoughton became the first Hawkeye to be selected as the Big Ten Freshman of the Year after finishing in the top six in three individual events.

 The Iowa men's team posted a 26th place finish at the NCAA Championships, its best showing since 1995, and three Hawkeye relays earned honorable mention All-America honors.
 Stoughton became the first UI female swimmer to advance to the NCAA Championships since 2005 and the first freshman since 2002.
 She earned honorable mention All-America honors after placing ninth in the 1,650 free.

 The men's team finished the season with a 7-2 dual meet record, running its four-year mark to an impressive 31-5.
 The team climbed to a program best 10th in the CSCAA dual meet rankings and finished the season ranked 14th.
 The Hawkeye women posted a 10-6 record, the most dual victories since the 1985-86 season.